Every business is different. We tailor our process to meet the objectives of our clients and their businesses success.

 Complete Closing Conditions

-A closing conditioni is a requirement one or both parties need to complete between the signing of the purchase agreement and closing.
+A closing condition is a requirement one or both parties need to complete between the signing of the purchase agreement and closing.
 Most common closing conditions include buyer obtaining licensure, assumption of payor contracts and lease agreements, and, in some cases, public notices.

 Congratulations!
 Time to celebrate!